DIMATECH-IT-ILEARNOVA-EDUTECH/port-task/README.md

 #### ScreenShot

+* mapping jira issues to github repositories

 ![1756827751265](image/README/1756827751265.png)

+* Jira issues displaying in port and it's linked to the respective repositories
+* ✅ Multiple components on single issue create multiple repository relations

 ![1756827956821](image/README/1756827956821.png)

+* ✅ Real data flows from both Jira and GitHub into Port catalog

 ![1756827966653](image/README/1756827966653.png)

 **Explanation:** This mapping extracts component names from Jira issues and creates relations to repositories with matching names.
 The conditional handles issues without components gracefully.

-### Verification

-- ✅ Jira issues with components successfully relate to corresponding GitHub repositories
-- ✅ Multiple components on single issue create multiple repository relations
-- ✅ Integration runs on schedule without "Hosted by Port"
-- ✅ Real data flows from both Jira and GitHub into Port catalog

 ---